Ferrero buys Blue Bunny ice cream maker Wells Enterprises

 Mike Wells said the combination will give his company access to Ferrero’s brands and scale.
 Ferrero has 8,000 employees and 18 plants in North America.

-Ferrero entered the U.S. market in 2017 with the purchase of Fannie May chocolates; the following year it bought Nestle’s U.S. confectionary business and Kellogg’s cookie and fruit snack business.
+Ferrero entered the U.S. market in 1969 with Tic Tac but has widened its presence in recent years.
+In 2017 it purchased Fannie May chocolates; the following year it bought Nestle’s U.S. confectionary business and Kellogg’s cookie and fruit snack business.
 It also owns candy brands like Nerds and Butterfinger.

 Wells Enterprises’ manufacturing plants will continue to produce ice cream but may pivot to indulgent treats under brands like Keebler or Ferrero Rocher.